zhaodong03/zhaodong03.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social:   # includes social icons at the bottom of the page
 ---
 Hello, I am Zhaodong Kang, a junior undergradute Computer Science student @ Georgia Tech.
-My threads (concentrations) are Intelligence and Systems & Architecture.
+My threads (concentrations) are Intelligence and Information Internetwork.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.